RELICS: Properties of z>5.5 Galaxies Inferred from Spitzer and Hubble Imaging Including A Candidate z~6.8 Strong [OIII] Emitter: Introduction

-Broadband photometry and, in particular, \emph{Spitzer}/Infrared Array Camera (IRAC) fluxes play an important role in measuring physical properties of galaxies at $z\gtrsim6$.
-Because the rest-frame optical wavelengths are redshifted into the infrared in this regime, \emph{Spitzer}/IRAC $3.6\mu$m and $4.5\mu$m ([3.6] and [4.5] hereafter) observations are necessary for constraints of SFR, stellar mass, and age until \emph{James Webb Space Telescope} (JWST) is functional.
+Broadband photometry and, in particular, \emph{Spitzer}/Infrared Array Camera (IRAC) fluxes play an important role in measuring physical properties of galaxies at $z\gtrsim6$ (see \citealp{Bradac2020} for a review).
+Because the rest-frame optical wavelengths are redshifted into the infrared in this regime, \emph{Spitzer}/IRAC $3.6\mu$m and $4.5\mu$m ([3.6] and [4.5] hereafter) observations are necessary for constraints of stellar mass and age until \emph{James Webb Space Telescope} (JWST) is functional.

 There have been a multitude of studies using \emph{Spitzer}/IRAC fluxes to probe the rest-frame optical wavelengths of high redshift galaxies.
-Notable examples include large surveys such as Hubble Frontier Fields (HFF, \citealp{Lotz2017,Merlin2016,Castellano2016b,DiCriscienzo2017,Santini2017,Shipley2018,Bradac2019}), Hubble Ultra Deep Field (HUDF, \citealp{Yan2005,Eyles2005,Labbe2010}), GOODS Re-ionization Era wide-Area Treasury from Spitzer (GREATS, \citealp{Stefanon2019}), Cluster Lensing and Supernova Survey with Hubble (CLASH, \citealp{Postman2012,Bouwens2014}), and Spitzer UltRa-Faint Survey (SURFSUP, \citealp{Bradac2014,Ryan2014,Huang2016a}). \emph{Spitzer}/IRAC [3.6] and [4.5] broadband imaging has been integral to facilitate and contextualize high-impact discoveries, such as evidence of evolved stellar populations at $z>8$ \citep{zheng12,Huang2016a,Hashimoto2018,Mawatari2020,Strait20}, discovery of the most distant spectroscopically confirmed galaxy, Gnz11 \citep{Oesch2016}, discovery of the highest-redshift Lyman-$\alpha$ detection \citep{Smit2015,Zitrin2015,Oesch2015,Roberts-Borsani2016}, measurement of nebular emission at $z\sim4$ \citep{Shim2011,Stark2013,Caputi2017,Bouwens2016ha,Faisst2016,Faisst2019}, and later measurement of nebular emission and stellar properties at $z>5$ \citep{Roberts-Borsani2016,Huang2016b,Stefanon2019,DeBarros2019,Laporte2014,Bridge2019}.
+Notable examples include large surveys such as Hubble Frontier Fields (HFF, \citealp{Lotz2017,Merlin2016,Castellano2016b,DiCriscienzo2017,Santini2017,Shipley2018,Bradac2019}), Hubble Ultra Deep Field (HUDF, \citealp{Yan2005,Eyles2005,Labbe2010}), GOODS Re-ionization Era wide-Area Treasury from Spitzer (GREATS, \citealp{Stefanon2019}), Cluster Lensing and Supernova Survey with Hubble (CLASH, \citealp{Postman2012,Bouwens2014}), and Spitzer UltRa-Faint Survey (SURFSUP, \citealp{Bradac2014,Ryan2014,Huang2016a}). \emph{Spitzer}/IRAC [3.6] and [4.5] broadband imaging has been integral to facilitate and contextualize high-impact discoveries, such as evidence of evolved stellar populations at $z>8$ \citep{zheng12,Huang2016a,Hashimoto2018,Mawatari2020,Strait2020a}, discovery of the most distant spectroscopically confirmed galaxy, Gnz11 \citep{Oesch2016}, discovery of the highest-redshift Lyman-$\alpha$ detection \citep{Smit2015,Zitrin2015,Oesch2015,Roberts-Borsani2016,Jung2020}, measurement of nebular emission at $z\sim4$ \citep{Shim2011,Stark2013,Caputi2017,Bouwens2016ha,Faisst2016,Faisst2019}, and later measurement of nebular emission and stellar properties at $z>5$ \citep{Roberts-Borsani2016,Huang2016b,Stefanon2019,DeBarros2019,Laporte2014,Bridge2019,Roberts-Borsani2020}.

 While the above surveys have established groundwork for observations of bright and faint galaxies at $z\gtrsim6$, open questions centered around characterizing high-redshift populations remain.
 Ionization field, dust content, metal enrichment, and ionizing photon production are some examples of still mostly unknown quantities for a ``normal" galaxy at $z\geq5.5$.
 The answers to these unknowns will require significant spectroscopic followup time with existing and future telescopes.